 - Fill up beforehand.
 If you’re driving, there are no gas stations along the route.
 So be sure to have a full tank of gas before you go!

 - Going-to-the-Sun Road isn’t open year-round.
-In fact, it opens between late June and early July and closes in October due to snow.
+In fact, it typically opens between late June and early July and closes in October due to snow.
+Check here for opening dates.

 - You’ll need to have a park entrance pass to get in.
 This is $35 per vehicle and is good for 7 days.